Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4: HI stacking results for quiescent galaxies

-We apply our stacking pipeline (\citealt{Sinigaglia2022, Sinigaglia2024} and \citetalias{Bianchetti2025}) to the MIGHTEE-HI DR1 data, using both samples described in Sect.\ref{sec:sample_selection} as input (see App.\ref{sec:appendix_stacking} for the stacked spectra).
-One could also stack QGs in the Local Universe to gain a direct term of comparison.
-MIGHTEE DR1 does cover the $z<0.08$ range, but the statistics of the sample is too modest for stacking at this z.
-For a fair comparison to results obtained with the MIGHTEE Early Science data \citepalias{Bianchetti2025}, we derive the $M_{\star}-M_{\HI{}}$ relation for SFGs with the DR1 data and test it is still consistent with the previous data release (App.\ref{sec:appendix_DR1-ES}).
+We applied our stacking pipeline (\citealt{Sinigaglia2022, Sinigaglia2024} and \citetalias{Bianchetti2025}) to the MIGHTEE-HI DR1 data, using both samples described in Sect.~\ref{sec:sample_selection} as input (see App.~\ref{sec:appendix_stacking} for the stacked spectra).
+Stacking QGs in the local Universe could also gain a direct comparison.
+MIGHTEE DR1 covers the $z<0.08$ range, but the statistics of the sample is too modest for stacking at this redshift.
+For a fair comparison with the results obtained with the MIGHTEE Early Science data \citepalias{Bianchetti2025}, we derived the $M_{\star}-M_{\HI{}}$ relation for SFGs using the DR1 data and tested that it was still consistent with the previous data release (App.~\ref{sec:appendix_DR1-ES}).
+We divided the sample in various ways, summarized by Tab.~\ref{tab:passive_results} and discussed later in the paper.